rdonoghue/learnjs/README.md

   display: flex;

 - Ok, important lesson on for loops, in vs of. **in** will do a count through an array, but **of** will go through the contents of an array (maybe a dict too?
 Something to test)
+- Looking to understand the reduce() function on arrays